jorgschulze73/gc-docs/docs/installation/device-setup/android.md

 5. Run Exeggcute once and grant it root permissions
 6. Relaunch Exeggcute, it will now take care of keeping Pokémon GO alive

-{: .highlight-title }
-> Warning
->
-> Running 32-bit Pokémon GO on a 64-bit device is not supported: you need to install 64-bit apk

 {: .note }
-> You can check if your device passes SafetyNet using [this](https://play.google.com/store/apps/details?id=com.scottyab.safetynet.sample) app
->
 > You can check if your device passes Play Integrity using [this](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck) app

 ----